PreschoolKindergartenFirst Grade

 Chapter 2: The 'Worksheet Trap' vs. Meaningful Learning

-When parents panic about the Summer Slide, the common reaction is to buy a massive book of repetitive math problems or letter-tracing sheets.
-But for a preschooler or kindergartener, this often leads to 'The Great Summer Power Struggle.'
+When parents panic about the Summer Slide, the common reaction is to grab a massive book of repetitive math problems or letter-tracing sheets.
+But for a preschooler or kindergartener, this often turns into The Great Summer Power Struggle.
+You offer the worksheet, the pencil feels “wrong,” and suddenly everyone is negotiating, bargaining, and trying to avoid tears.

-Traditional worksheets fail for three reasons:
+Traditional worksheets tend to fall flat for three reasons:

 Chapter 3: Connection: The Secret to Retention